JOIN US AND SHOW YOUR ZEBRA PRIDE!

-This first international patient registry for Ehlers-Danlos syndromes will help researchers throughout the world advance our understanding of EDS, HSD, and related disorders:
+Join the EDS/HSD Global Registry and help researchers throughout the world to advance our understanding of EDS, HSD, and related symptoms and conditions!

 - How do I register with EDS Registry?
 To register, click on the “SIGN UP/ SIGN IN” button on this page.
 You’ll be asked to provide an email address, and to choose a username and password, a set of security questions, and a site key.
 Once you’ve provided this information and accepted the Private Access End User License Agreement, you’ll be able to proceed with enrolling in the registry.

 - A length of at least eight characters.